 \section{Supplementary Results About Neuron Activation}

-In Figure \ref{app fig: activated neurons in Bloomz-176B on RTE} (a), we can see that: (1) in the interval from 0 to 200000, the curves of \textsc{PiM}, few-shot and their combination are above that of baseline (i.e., Direct), indicating that they activate top 200,000 commonly used neurons; (2) beyond the 200,000 mark, these curves are below the curve of baseline, demonstrating that these prompts perform inhibiting other less used neurons.
-Furthermore, in Figure \ref{app fig: activated neurons in Bloomz-176B on RTE} (b), we can see that the inhibited neurons concentrate in the back two-thirds of model layers.
-Figures \ref{app fig: Distribution of activated neurons in Bloomz-176B on WMT22} and \ref{app fig: top 0.01 of activated neurons in Bloomz-176B on RTE} report the distribution of the top 1\% of activated neurons in Bloomz-176B where \textsc{PiM} shows a clear impact of activation on most commonly used neurons.
+In Figure \ref{app fig: activated neurons in Bloomz-176B on RTE} (a), we can see that: (1) in the interval from 0 to 200000, the curves of PMI, few-shot learning and their combination are above that of baseline (i.e., Direct), indicating that they activate top 200,000 commonly used neurons; (2) beyond the 200,000 mark, these curves are below the curve of baseline, demonstrating that these prompts perform inhibiting other less used neurons.
+Furthermore, in Figure \ref{app fig: activated neurons in Bloomz-176B on RTE} (b), we can see that the inhibited neurons concentrate in the back two-thirds of the model layers.
+Figures \ref{app fig: Distribution of activated neurons in Bloomz-176B on WMT22} and \ref{app fig: top 0.01 of activated neurons in Bloomz-176B on RTE} report the distribution of the top 1\% of activated neurons in Bloomz-176B where PMI shows a clear impact of activation on most commonly used neurons.

-To visualize the activation happening in each neurons, in Figure \ref{app fig: heatmap of activation neuron}, we draw heat maps of Qwen-14B and Bloomz-176B when using the \textsc{PiM}-5 to translate De $\rightarrow$ En in the FLORES-200 and WMT dataset, respectively.
-It suggests that the neurons of Qwen-14B are more active while those of Bloomz-176B seem lazy and are activated less times.
-Moreover, in each model, there are significant differences in the number of times being activated among different layers.
+To visualize the activation happening in each neuron, in Figure \ref{app fig: heatmap of activation neuron}, we draw heat maps of Qwen-14B and Bloomz-176B when using the PMI-5 to translate De $\rightarrow$ En in the FLORES-200 and WMT datasets, respectively.
+It suggests that the neurons of Qwen-14B are more active while those of Bloomz-176B seem lazy and are activated fewer times.
+Furthermore, in each model, there are significant differences in the number of times being activated among different layers.